 Understand Why You Won’t Get Sole Custody

-You can have sole legal, you can have sole physical.
-You can have joint legal.
-You can have joint physical.
-Usually, you’re going to have joint both, or you’re going to have sole both, but again chances are you won’t get sole.
+You can have any combination of legal and physical custody.
+Usually, you’re going to have joint physical and legal, or you’re going to have sole physical and legal, but again chances are you won’t get sole custody.

 Presumption of Fitness